microsoft/Accera/docs/Manual/04 Fusing.md

 We can easily calculate the number of dimensions in the fused schedule.
 For example, if we fuse the first *s* dimensions of a *d0*-dimensional space `schedule0` and a *d1*-dimensional space `schedule1`, the fused iteration space will have *s* fused dimensions, *d0 + d1 - 2s* unfused dimensions, and the special fusing dimension `f`, for a total of *d0 + d1 - s + 1* dimensions.

 The `fuse` operation uses padding to ensure that the fused iteration space is not jagged in any direction.
-For example, consider that we partially fuse the first 2 dimensions of `schedule0`, which is 4-dimensional, and `schedule1`, which is 3-dimensional:
+For example, say that we partially fuse the first 2 dimensions of `schedule0`, which is 4-dimensional, and `schedule1`, which is 3-dimensional:
 ```python
 schedule = acc.fuse((schedule0, schedule1), partial=2)
 f, i, j, k, l, m = schedule.get_indices()